We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - sore tongue

 If you experience these symptoms, talk to your doctor.
-Your doctor may need to perform some texts to determine if your B-12 levels are normal.
+Your doctor may need to perform some tests to determine if your B12 levels are normal.

-Make sure you discuss ways to add B-12 into your diet with your doctor and get your levels monitored regularly to maintain optimal health.
-You may decide that a supplement is necessary to ensure you get enough vitamin B-12 into your system.
+Make sure you discuss ways to add B12 into your diet with your doctor and get your levels monitored regularly to maintain optimal health.